13 battleground states to watch in the 2020 election

 Wisconsin

+As of 11 p.m. on election night, CBS News estimated Wisconsin is a toss-up.

-Biden is leading Wisconsin by 5 points, with a margin of error of 3.5 percentage points.
+According to the CBS News Battleground Tracker earlier this week, Biden was leading Wisconsin by 5 points, with a margin of error of 3.5 percentage points.
 Biden appears to have cut into the president's 2016 support levels with key groups like men, White, non-college voters and seniors.

 Wisconsin, like Arizona, has an older electorate who tend to vote Republican.
 A recent rise in coronavirus cases, however, could sway that key demographic for Mr. Trump.
 Biden supporters note that the virus as a major reason they're choosing him over Mr. Trump, believing he would handle the outbreak better.